saurabhvish93/js-demo/README.md

 # js-demo
-A code repo of JavaScript learning from chai and code
+A code repo of JavaScript learning from chai and code, setting up the environment